SunnyRao07/Data-Analysis-Dashboard-In-Excel/README.md

-# Data-Analysis-Dashboard-In-Excel
-I implemented a comprehensive data analysis solution using Excel, developing multiple dashboards and tables to visualize and interpret the data.
-This involved a rigorous data cleaning and preprocessing pipeline followed by data visualization.
+# Comprehensive Data Analysis of Vrinda Store Inventory
+## Project Objective
+The primary objective of this project is to develop an interactive dashboard using Microsoft Excel to analyze the store's 2022 sales data.
+This analysis will provide valuable insights into customer behavior, sales trends, and identify opportunities for growth and improvement in 2023.